underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 getFieldValue(numCherries)
 ```

-If we build an `HList` from values with tagged types
+If we build an `HList` of tagged elements,
 we get a data structure that has some of the properties of a `Map`.
 We can reference fields by tag,
 manipulate and replace them,